 Sushmita Sen Returns to Bollywood After 10 Years; Calls It Second Innings

-It's been almost a decade since the former Miss Universe Sushmita Sen made an appearance in Bollywood.
-However, the actress has always been active on her Instagram page posting beautiful pictures of her daughters Alisah and Renee.
-Sushmita, who turned 44 this November also posts adorable pictures with her boyfriend Rohman Shawl.
-She has always kept herself fit and positive, considered as an 'inspirational figure' by many.
+It's been almost a decade since former Miss Universe Sushmita Sen made an appearance in Bollywood.
+However, the actress has always been active on her Instagram page, posting beautiful pictures of her daughters Alisah and Renee.
+Sushmita, who turned 44 this November, also posts adorable pictures with her boyfriend Rohman Shawl.
+She has always kept herself fit and positive and is considered as an 'inspirational figure' by many.

 Sushmita took to Instagram on Monday to reveal a special surprise to her fans.
-She has shared about her second innings to Bollywood.
-She said, she is all ready to return to the screen after a long break of almost 10 years.
+She shared about her second innings in Bollywood.
+Sush said, she is all ready to return to the screen after a long break of almost 10 years.

-Sushmita was seen standing looking through her window.
+Sushmita was seen standing, looking through her window.

 She wrote, "I have always been in awe of love that knows patience!!
 This alone makes me a fan of my fans!!😊❤️ They have waited 10 long years for my return to the Screen, lovingly encouraging me every step of the way throughout my hiatus...unconditionally!!!👏😍❤️ 🙏 I RETURN JUST FOR YOU!!!!! 😁💃🏻💋 #secondinnings #gratitude #love #faith #patience #showtime 👊😉😄💋❤️💃🏻 I love you guys!!! #duggadugga 🙏."